 After “Punish”, some were suspecting another FX-unit, maybe Twist.

-Given their focus on percussive sound before, many were also suspecting them continuing in that direction.
+Given their focus on the percussive sound before, many were also suspecting them continuing in that direction.
 Instead, they created „NOVO“.
 The string instrument I have been dreaming of.

 „NOVO“ sounds absolutely magnificent.
 Of course, only if you put it in the context of what it is.
 I wouldn’t compare it with classical string libraries, since „NOVO“ is not so much that, but rather a hybrid-string instrument if you will.

-The sound of Heavyocity has always been very “powerful” and big, and by that I don’t mean loud, since they’ve shown that they can do delicate and emotional too, but strings I never imagined in this way.
+The sound of Heavyocity has always been very “powerful” and big, and by that, I don’t mean loud, since they’ve shown that they can do delicate and emotional too, but strings I never imagined in this way.